 Since 1999, Rebatt AS has remained the only collective compliance organisation for separately sold portable batteries.
 It shares its management with and operates collection under the name of Batteriretur, which has been the organisation for automotive lead-acid batteries since 1993.
 In 2014, a second battery organisation was approved: Batterigjenvinning (Battery Recycling) is a subsidiary of EEE producer-controlled Norsirk, which offers joint WEEE and packaging compliance services through Elretur and Emballasjegjenvinning.
 In Oct-17, Rebatt/Batteriretur joined forces with WEEE organisation RENAS and packaging Organisation GreenPointNorway to offer compliance services under the brand RETURFELLESSKAPET (Take-back Community).
 Since mid-2016, all compliance organisations have charged fees directly to producers.
 Previously, the organisations had contracted this task to the customs authority who charged the fees on import.

-Collection rate: The collection rate has been subject to significant uncertainties about volumes of batteries in EEE and WEEE: We estimate the collection rate at 51% in 2016, falling to 31% in 2017 (Note: EUROSTAT data for Norway result in a collection rate of 33%/87%/41% in 2015/6/7.
-In our view, EUROSTAT POM before 2017 does not account for the weight of embedded batteries POM, hence the higher collection rates).
+Collection rate: The collection rate has been subject to significant uncertainties about volumes of batteries in EEE and WEEE: We estimate the collection rate at 51% in 2016, falling to 31% in 2017 (Note: EUROSTAT data for Norway result in a collection rates 33%/87%/41%/39%8 in 2015/6/7/8.
+(Note: In our view, EUROSTAT POM before 2017 does not account for the weight of embedded batteries POM, hence the higher collection rates).
+In 2018 Eurostat data show that POM fell by 13% to 590 g per capita while collection increased 10%.

-Source: Sagis estimate assuming embedded portable batteries contribute 36% to total portable battery POM.
+Source: Annual POM and collections volumes: 2008-16 Sagis estimates assuming embedded portable batteries contribute 36% to total portable battery POM.
+2017/8 Eurostat